open-ephys/gui-docs/source/User-Manual/Installing-the-GUI.rst

 2. Drag and drop the downloaded and unzipped folder to the location of your choice, and rename it "Open Ephys GUI"

+3. If you're going to be using the GUI with an Open Ephys acquisition board, its permissions need to be configured as follows:

-3. Open a terminal and set your working directory to the folder you just renamed.
+   a.
+Open a terminal and set your working directory to the folder you just renamed.

-4. Enter :code:`sudo cp 40-open-ephys.rules /etc/udev/rules.d` followed by your password.
+   b.
+Enter :code:`sudo cp 40-open-ephys.rules /etc/udev/rules.d` followed by your password.

+   c.
+Enter :code:`sudo cp 51-ftd3xx.rules /etc/udev/rules.d` followed by your password.

-5. Enter :code:`service udev restart` on Ubuntu/Debian or :code:`sudo udevadm control --reload-rules` on Fedora/CentOS/Gentoo to allow the GUI to communicate with the Open Ephys acquisition board.
+   d.
+Enter :code:`service udev restart` on Ubuntu/Debian or :code:`sudo udevadm control --reload-rules` on Fedora/CentOS/Gentoo.

-6. Double-click the **open-ephys** executable (or enter :code:`./open-ephys` in the terminal) to run the application.
+4. Double-click the **open-ephys** executable (or enter :code:`./open-ephys` in the terminal) to run the application.

 macOS